 MTCS recognizes that daily attendance is critical to academic achievement.
-It is our goal to work with students, families and communities to support regular school attendance and improve academic achievement.
-Students that attend school consistently have a greater chance of excelling academically.
+It is our goal to work with students, families, and communities to support regular school attendance and improve academic achievement.
+Please call us for further assistance or questions about the attendance policy.